Caring for shoreland lawns and gardens

 - Consider control options other than the use of a chemical pesticide.
 Biological controls and pest-resistant plant varieties are becoming more available.

 - Use the least toxic and most readily degradable pesticide that will be effective.

 - Read the pesticide label carefully and pay special attention to safety precautions and warnings about use near water.

 - Do not apply pesticides when it is windy to avoid the possibility of drift.

 - When purchasing pesticides, buy only what is needed to control the problem during the current season.

 - Waste pesticides should be disposed of properly.
 Never pour excess pesticides on the ground, into surface waters or into sanitary treatment systems.
 Consult with your county solid waste office, the Minnesota Pollution Control Agency or your sanitary district for proper methods of collection and disposal.

 Best management practices for lawns

-The establishment of new lawns must conform to Shoreland Management Regulations.
-Natural vegetation cannot be excessively removed from the "Shore Impact Zone," generally a distance of 50 to 100 feet from the surface water, depending upon the county, and lake or river classification.
+The establishment of new lawns must conform to Minnesota shoreland management regulations.
+Natural vegetation cannot be excessively removed from the "shore impact zone," generally a distance of 50 - 100 feet from the surface water (depending upon the county, and lake or river classification).
 Removal of vegetation from slopes and bluffs is also regulated.
 Check with your local zoning authority for specific regulations.